-I-jet Trace has a small (1.35 mm \times 3.5 mm) external power connector right next to the USB connector.
+I-jet Trace has a small (1.35 mm $\times$ 3.5 mm) external power connector right next to the USB connector.
 It can be used whenever the host computer is unable to deliver the necessary power to I-jet Trace and to the target board.
-The external power supply must deliver 5 V DC at 1 A minimum.
+The external power supply must deliver 5 V DC at 1 A minimum for I-jet Trace CM and 2 A minimum for I-jet Trace A/R/M.

-When external power is connected, almost the entire power will be taken from the external power supply, allowing more power-consuming targets (up to 400 mA) to be powered by I-jet Trace.
+When external power is connected, almost the entire power will be taken from the external power supply, allowing more power-consuming targets (up to 600 mA) to be powered by I-jet Trace.